Create your own list

 Root Builder Setup and Info

-Any mod or files in a mod that you want to go into the root of the game folder you would put inside a folder named “root” when setting up the mod.
+Any mod or files in a mod (that you want to go into the root of the game folder) you put inside a folder named “root” when setting up the mod.

 Unofficial Patch